 Beaches of Athens

 A trip to Athens in summer is best when it involves some swimming and sunbathing.
-While at the centre, it might feel like the closest beach is a thousand miles away, but that is definitely not the case.
+While at the center, it might feel like the closest beach is a thousand miles away, but that is definitely not the case.
 All around the coast of Attica, there are great beaches for all tastes.
-Some of these options are luxurious, flashy, while others are empty, peaceful and calm.
+Some of these options are luxurious, flashy, while others are empty, peaceful, and calm.
 Tourists might choose amongst these options according to their own interests.
-For instance, Astir Vouliagmeni in the upscale neighbourhood of Vouliagmeni in the southern suburb of Athens is a very luxurious and prestigious option.
+For instance, Astir Vouliagmeni in the upscale neighborhood of Vouliagmeni in the southern suburb of Athens is a very luxurious and prestigious option.
 The beach provides free WiFi across the shore.
-There are all kinds of food and drink options near-by.
+There are all kinds of food and drink options nearby.
 The beach, though, has an entrance fee.
 Kavouri shore is also located in Vouliagmeni, and it involves several sandy beaches.
 This part of the coast has free sections for those who do not want to pay and enjoy the sea.

 What to Eat in Athens?

 If one wants to explore Greek cuisine, Athens is the right place to do so.
 Athens hosts many top-notch restaurants that offer delicacies from different cuisines, but the city also has the best restaurants that serve Greek dishes.
 Traditional Greek breakfasts are a must for people who want to enjoy Greek cuisine.
 These breakfasts typically involve jams, honey, different kinds of pastry, and pies.
 Acropolis Museum might be a good option for this type of breakfast to start the day.
 Later, famous Greek yogurt that contains walnuts and honey might be enjoyed while walking around Syntagma Square.
 Also, the most popular street food of Athens, koulouri –some sort of a bagel-, must be tried.
 The main dishes of Athens usually involve dishes based on olive oil like most Mediterranean and Aegean cuisines.